datacamp-content-public/R-Epi/chapter2.md

 `@instructions`
 The respiration data is still stored in ```data```.
+1. You remember the FFT works best with data lengths of the power of 2.
+Set ```n``` as highest possible power of 2.
+So maybe you have to check the length of data first.
+Hint: You can take the console as a calculator too.

-1. Calculate the fourier-transformation of the data and save fourier-coefficients to ```fft```.
+2. Calculate the fourier-transformation of the data and save fourier-coefficients to ```fft```.
 Use a power of 2 as number of data points.

-2. Save the absolute of the fourier-coefficients to ```y```.
+3. Save the absolute of the fourier-coefficients to ```abs_ff```.

-3. Calculate the corresponding frequencies of the fourier-coefficients and store them to ```freq```
+4. Calculate the corresponding frequencies of the fourier-coefficients and store them to ```freq```

-4. Plot the frequency spectrum.
+5. Plot the frequency spectrum.

-5. Correct the frequency spectrum by 1/frequency

 `@hint`